Chicago

 No, there is not a class action lawsuit for human trafficking in hotels and hospitality chains.

-These cases are currently being considered for consolidation into a multidistrict litigation (MDL).
+These cases are have been considered for consolidation into a multidistrict litigation (MDL).

 Multidistrict litigation (MDL) is a legal procedure that consolidates multiple civil cases involving similar claims and parties to one district court for pretrial proceedings to improve efficiency and consistency.